Who We Are

 FOEC Organization Profile

-A watershed program manager, retained by Cuyahoga Soil & Water District (CSWCD) manages the water conservation and education work of FOEC.
+A watershed program manager, retained by Cuyahoga Soil & Water Conservation District (CSWCD) manages the water conservation and education work of FOEC.

 A 10-member board directs FOEC’s activities.
 The Board is comprised of four officers and six directors.
 The Board structure and responsibilities may be as follows: